raoguchi/dsc106-wi24/projects/project1.md

 ## Grading

 The assignment score is out of a maximum of 10 points.
-The expected median score on this assignment has been 8.5, which corresponds to an A-.
+The expected median score on this assignment is an 8.5, which corresponds to an A-.
 We will determine scores by judging both the soundness of your design and the quality of the write-up.
 We will also look for consideration of audience, message, and intended task.
 Here are examples of aspects that may lead to point deductions: